 Saltwater Fishing FAQ

 Learning how to saltwater fish is a fun sport that requires some skill and timing.
-Depending on where you fish, your tactics will be different.
-Here is a short fishing faq with some basic saltwater fishing info to help you get out on the water so you can start catching fish.
+Our fishing FAQ list includes basic saltwater fishing information to help you get out on the water to fish.

 All three materials consist of a matrix of fibers rolled into a tube; yet each material offers very different properties.
 Fiberglass is flexible and strong making it good for trolling rods or fighting heavy fish.
 Graphite is sensitive but brittle; a good choice for targeting light biters or deep-water bottom-dwellers.
 Carbon fiber offers better sensitivity and performance than graphite while being tougher and heavier.
 Carbon fiber and graphite also have a faster response time than fiberglass making them good choices for long casts.